cloudfoundry/korifi/docs/architecture-decisions/0003-interface-conventions-for-unit-testing.md

 ## Decision

-The cf-k8s-controllers Controllers will be implemented with a transparent interface that define the subset of Kubernetes Client functions the specific Controller Client will use.
+The korifi Controllers will be implemented with a transparent interface that define the subset of Kubernetes Client functions the specific Controller Client will use.

 ## Consequences